 There are five different types of option Greeks – Delta, Gamma, Theta, Vega, and Rho and they also have an impact on each other.

 Traders who are wanting to hedge their position in the equity market should trade in futures and options to hedge their positions in the cash market.

-This market is not for beginners as it involves huge risk and one may loose his/her capital if entrered without knowledge.
+This market is not for beginners as it involves huge risk and one may lose his/her capital if entered without knowledge.